Information about the 2026 Northeast Georgia National History Day Regional Contest is coming soon!

 National History Day (NHD) actively engages middle and high school students in a historical research program in which they examine past events, think critically about their significance, and communicate and defend a well-researched argument.
-Students select a topic related to this year's theme and conduct extensive primary and secondary research to investigate their topic and answer specific research questions.
+Students select a topic related to the current year's theme and conduct extensive primary and secondary research to investigate their topic and answer specific research questions.
 Students then showcase their evidence and conclusions with a project in one of the following categories: Exhibit, Paper, Website, Documentary, or Performance.
 The NHD guide can help students get started on a project.

 NHD equips students with college- and career-ready skills of collaboration, research, writing, and innovative thinking that come from the study of history and civics.
-An independent study confirmed that students who participate in NHD outperform their peers in ways that extend beyond the classroom and the competition.
+An independent study confirmed; that students who participate in NHD outperform their peers in ways that extend beyond the classroom and the competition.

 All projects must adhere to general and category-specific rules outlined in the NHD Rule Book.
 In addition to creating the project, applicants in all categories submit an Annotated Bibliography and a Process Paper, which discusses the reasoning behind the project, the research process, and topic's relationship the to the theme.
-See the Written Materials Guide for more details.

 Resources for Teachers and Students: